-Although GNSS users expect instant position information, In typical IoT environment this is often not possible because at least four satellites must be identified, and their complete live orbital position data (called Ephemeris) received by the GNSS receivers.
-While in nominal conditions (full sky visibility, good antenna/signal strength) it takes approximately 30 seconds, under adverse signal conditions, like in urban canyons or when signal is weak, the receiver can take several minutes or even fail to download orbital data from satellites, resulting in a negative impact on the device energy budget.
+Although GNSS users expect instant position information, this is often not possible in typical IoT environments because at least four satellites must be identified, and their complete live orbital position data (called ephemeris) must be received by the GNSS receiver.
+Under nominal conditions - such as full sky visibility and strong antenna/signal strength—this process takes approximately 30 seconds.
+However, under adverse conditions, such as in urban canyons or when the signal is weak, the receiver may take several minutes or even fail to download orbital data from the satellites, resulting in a negative impact on the device energy budget.

-Assisted GNSS (A‑GNSS) accelerates position calculations by delivering satellite orbital data such as ephemeris, almanac, accurate time, and satellite status to the GNSS receiver via wireless networks or the Internet.
+Assisted GNSS (A‑GNSS) accelerates position calculations by delivering satellite orbital data, such as ephemeris, almanac, accurate time, and satellite status, to the GNSS receiver via wireless networks or the Internet.
 This aiding data enables a GNSS receiver to compute a position within seconds, even under poor signal conditions.
-A-GNSS provides faster Time-To-First-Fix, improved accuracy and position availability, benefits that directly translate to lower power consumption and larger power autonomy.
+A-GNSS provides faster Time-To-First-Fix, improved accuracy and increased position availability - benefits that directly translate to lower power consumption and larger power autonomy.

 The documentation is structured as follows:

-this User guide that clarifies the benefits of the AssistNow service, License and pricing, typical performance, prerequisites, system architecture and usage policy.
-It also includes a high level overview of how to use the service, although detailed information are provided in the Implementation guides.
+User Guide: This guide explains the benefits of the AssistNow service, licensing and pricing, typical performance, prerequisites, system architecture, and usage policy.
+It also includes a high level overview of how to use the service, although detailed information is provided in the Implementation Guides.

-Implementation guides: these are a set of short guides the shows in details how to implement the service, step-by-step.
-You can find the link to these guides on the right side menu (Related guides) and along the current page
+Implementation Guides: These are a set of short guides that show, in detail, how to implement the service, step-by-step.
+You can find the link to these guides in the right side menu (under "Related guides") and on the current page.

-Device registration guide, describes how to get the credential to access to the service
+Device Registration Guide: Describes how to obtain the credential to access to the service.

-Host software guide, provide more info about how to develop the device firmware to inject and store the A-GNSS data received from the AssistNow service
+Host Software Guide: Provides information on how to develop device firmware to inject and store A-GNSS data received from the AssistNow service.

-Service integration guide: provide detailed info about how to request the A-GNSS data to the service through the REST API.
+Service Integration Guide: Offers detailed instructions on how to request A-GNSS data from the service using the REST API.

-Finally a Service specification guide provides info about data size, data validity, signal supported
+Service Specification Guide: Provides information about data size, data validity, and supported signals.

 AssistNow is u-blox’s end-to-end A-GNSS location service that provides orbital data in real time via wireless connectivity.
-It is available in two options that can be used standalone or in combination: Live Orbits and Predictive Orbits.
+It is available in two options, which can be used independently or in combination: Live Orbits and Predictive Orbits.
 The main benefit in using AssistNow are:

-Shortest time-to-first-fix: TTFF is a very important KPI when designing the an IoT device because it affect the business sustainability.
-Being able to locate your asset almost immediately in the most critical environments, with limited sky visibility, provides unprecedented reliability to your application.
-AssistNow greatly supports challenging designs in which weak GNSS signal are a a direct consequence of device compactness and suboptimal device positioning.
+Shortest time-to-first-fix (TTFF): TTFF is a very important KPI when designing the an IoT device, as it directly affects business sustainability.
+Being able to locate your asset almost immediately, even in challenging environments or with limited sky visibility, adds a new level of reliability to your application.
+AssistNow is especially useful in designs where weak GNSS signals result from compact form factors or suboptimal device positioning.

-Maximize position fix probability: assets, cars, people, pets continuously move across different areas.
-Nevertheless the GNSS users expects to always have a location.
-Typically, when a car exits from an underground parking area or a person/pet goes out of home for a walk the surrounding environment is dense of building, trees and obstacles for GNSS signals, that makes the GNSS signal reception very unstable.
-AssistNow maximize the GNSS fix probability also in the most challenging applications to always fulfill the end user expectations.
+Maximize position fix probability: Assets, vehicles, people, and pets continuously move across different areas.
+Yet, GNSS users expect consistent location availability.
+Typically, when a car exits an underground parking lot or a person or pet steps outside for a walk, the surroundings - dense with buildings, trees, and other signal-blocking obstacles - make GNSS reception unstable.
+AssistNow maximizes GNSS fix probability, even in such challenging conditions, to meet end user expectations.

 Minimize energy drain: For battery operated devices, energy consumption is a key driver for sustainability.
-Most of the IoT battery operated device stays in the field for several years without any possibilty of battery replacement because of logistic and operational costs reasons.
-AssistNow keeps the GSS energy drain under control, removing the need for extra battery capacity and extending the device lifetime.
+Most IoT devices stay in the field for several years without battery replacement because of logistical and operational costs.
+AssistNow minimizes GNSS-related energy drain, extending the device lifetime and thereby removing the need for extra battery capacity.

-AssistNow Predictive Orbits provides u-blox's orbit prediction data of the GNSS satellites for up to 14 days, therefore the device does not require continuous internet connectivity at system start-up and it improve the Time-To-First-Fix achieving a position fix within 5-10 seconds.
+AssistNow Predictive Orbits provides u-blox's orbit prediction data of GNSS satellites for up to 14 days.
+As a result, the device does not require continuous internet connectivity at system start-up and can achieve a position fix within 5–10 seconds, improving the Time-To-First-Fix.

-AssistNow Live Orbits: boosts GNSS performance by reducing the Time-To-First to 1-2 seconds and reaching almost immediately the target accuracy.
+AssistNow Live Orbits boosts GNSS performance by reducing the Time-To-First to just 1-2 seconds and reaching the target accuracy almost immediately.

-AssistNow Predictive Orbits is provided Free of Charge and included with all M9 and F9 u-blox GNSS receivers (and next generations) upon registration in Thingstream service delivery platform.
+AssistNow Predictive Orbits is provided free of charge and included with all M9 and F9 u-blox GNSS receivers (and future generations) upon registration on the Thingstream service delivery platform.

-AssistNow Live Orbits is available in two pricing variants:
+AssistNow Live Orbits is available in two pricing options:

-As a bundle, included in the GNSS receiver price.
-It provides a lifetime license with a guaranteed service for 5 years after which the standard Service terms applies.
-This option is now available for the following products (but others will come in the future):
+Bundled license: Included in the GNSS receiver price, this option provides a lifetime license with guaranteed service for 5 years.
+After that period, standard service terms apply.
+This option is currently available for the following products (with more to come in the future):

 MAX-M10N-00B